 Walking Humbly We commit to walk humbly with God by cultivating our spiritual lives through worship, prayer, study, contemplation, celebration, ritual, and deepening community life.
 As a foundational source for understanding God’s good news, we honor the Bible’s persistent wisdom, seek out its new insights, and ask the difficult questions of faith.
 As a community striving to live in the ways of Jesus, we walk as compassionate companions on this journey of faith.

-Rev. Amanda Hendler-Voss I grew up in a suburb of Detroit, and fell in love with the Appalachian region (and my spouse!) while serving as a summer staff person for the Appalachia Service Project in college.
+I grew up in a suburb of Detroit, and fell in love with the Appalachian region (and my spouse!) while serving as a summer staff person for the Appalachia Service Project in college.
 After completing my studies, which took me to England and Honduras, I relocated to Asheville.
 Drawn by progressive thought coupled with a strong sense of culture and called by the beauty of the mountains, I remain deeply appreciative of the thriving local businesses and emphasis on sustainable living in western North Carolina.
 After working with persons with HIV/AIDS, I felt the rumblings in my spirit that I knew to be God’s call to ministry.
 I graduated from Candler School of Theology at Emory University with certificates in Black Church Studies and Church and Community programs.
 While in graduate school I served as the chapter coordinator of Women’s Action for New Directions (WAND) in Atlanta, and then joined the staff of national WAND to engage voices of faith in reordering our national priorities away from militarism toward peace.
 I am ordained in the United Church of Christ and previously served as Interim Minister of Christian Education at First Congregational UCC in Asheville.
 My ministry includes a particular focus on dismantling racism that led to my involvement in the Black Church and Domestic Violence Institute, Christians for a United Community, and a local clergy training on immigration policy.
-As the mama of a beloved child, I am invited to practice loving mercy each morning-there’s no greater calling than this!
+As the mama of two beloved boys, I am invited to practice loving mercyeach morning-there’s no greater calling than this!
 I love to read, write, run, and meander through the abundant local farmers’ markets.
 I embrace my work, which, in the words of poet Mary Oliver, is mostly loving the world, standing still and learning to be astonished, and deep gratitude to be given a mind, a heart, and a mouth with which to give shouts of joy.
 And so, I offer thanksgiving to God for the opportunity to serve as co-pastor of Land of the Sky United Church of Christ.
 I hope you will join us!